FOR IMMEDIATE RELEASE:

 6. How much water does Johannesburg Water supply to Kelvin?

-7. How much does the City of Johannesburg subsidise Kelvin Power Station?
+7. How much does the City of Johannesburg subsidies Kelvin Power Station?